Kiffhost/exalted-scripture-understanding/Traits/Anima/Infernal Castes/Ascendant.md

 Princes of Hell’s Majesty, the Unwavering, Revelators, Quartz Bulls, Hammers of Hell
 # Concepts
 Ascetic mystic, evangelist of the Yozis, Lintha pirate captain, priest of an outlawed religion, refugee in a foreign land, revolutionary seditionist, royal bastard, street urchin, transgressive artist, wizened hermit.
+# Experience Trigger
+Accomplishing a major character or story goal through social influence or leadership; enduring great hardship for the sake of a Major or Defining Intimacy; convincing another character to take a meaningful action that supports one of the Infernal’s Major or Defining Intimacies; providing meaningful help to those who are oppressed, ostracized, persecuted, or seen as worthless by the society they live in.